MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/secondary-tiles-guidance.md

 ---
-Description: Learn about when and where you should use secondary tiles in your Windows app.
+description: Learn about when and where you should use secondary tiles in your Windows app.
 title: Secondary tiles design guidance
 label: Secondary tiles
 template: detail.hbs